 Note: When making claims about pre- and post-consumer recycled content, both can count as certified content and the amount must be disclosed to the customer.
 For organizations choosing not to count pre- and post-consumer recycled content, the pre- and post-consumer recycled content is neutral and shall not be included in the calculation of the certified content percentages in chain-of-custody tracking.

-3.4.2 The shall calculate the certification percentage based on a single measurement unit used for all raw material covered by the calculation.
-The shall use only official conversion ratios and methods.
+3.3.2 The certified organization shall calculate the certification percentage based on a single measurement unit used for all raw material covered by the calculation.
+The certified organization shall use only official conversion ratios and methods.
 If a suitable official conversion ratio does not exist, the organization shall define and use a reasonable and credible internal conversion ratio.

 (Note: The Conversion Factor/Ratio is calculated by dividing the output (volume or weight) by the input (volume or weight) and is applied to each individual input component of a product group).